25+ Air Travel Questions Answered

 What kind of exercises can I do on a plane?

 It may seem like a silly question, but there are exercises you can do in your airline seat.
-Minimally you should do ankle rolls and occasional walking in the aisle for your circulation.
-Dropping to the floor for push-ups or sit-ups is not compatible with the hygiene of airplane floors.
+At a minimum, you should do ankle rolls and occasional walking down the aisle to improve your circulation.
+Dropping to the floor for push-ups or sit-ups is not compatible with airplane floor hygiene.

 How do I prepare for an airline emergency?